 After analyzing the structure of new events and comparing it to the learnings database, Unomaly assigns the event a score that describes how anomalous the event is.
 If the event is anomalous, Unomaly adds it to a situation (which you will read more about later).

 Unomaly further classifies the normal, non-anomalous, events by how regularly they occur on the system: every second, every minute, hourly, daily, monthly, or rarely.
 These events summarize the system’s baseline behavior, which is how the system behaves under normal conditions.
 Unomaly saves this summary for each system as the system profile.

-See “How Unomaly works” in the Introduction to Unomaly to learn more about how Unomaly categorizes and scores incoming events.
+See “How Unomaly detects anomalies” to learn more about how Unomaly learns incoming events and detects anomalies.